 The logistics of dealing with all that paper, and of physically storing it after the job, no longer exist - which again leads to huge savings.

 Using software has many advantages over paper in terms of durability and of being accessible to many people at one time, no matter where they are.

-“Paper-based management is really unreliable,” says Zutec’s Thomas Heery.
+“Paper-based management is really unreliable,” says Zutec’s project manager Thomas Heery.
 “Paper gets lost, it gets damaged, nobody has access to it.
 Often, only one person will know where it is and what's on it, and it's not data.
 A digital solution is the opposite.”